jayantur13/wallpy/README.md

 gtk-launch Wallpy
 ```

-2. Select an image folder.
+2. Select an image directory.
 3. Choose an interval and hit "Start".
 4. Minimize to tray — it keeps running in background.
    > Note: Other than gtk-launch,there are other ways,find them on internet.